mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-2/revised-budget.md

 ## How to add a subaward budget to the revised budget

 1. Return to the `Project Budget` screen and click `Add Another Organization`.
 2. In the blank field, type the first few characters of the subaward organization's name.
 Set the radio button to `Contains` and select `Search by Name`.
-If you know the new organization's DUNS number, you may also search by DUNS.
 3. The next screen will display your search results.
 Select the organization's name and click `Select`.
 4. On the next screen, select your subawardee PI by highlighting their name and clicking `Select Subcontract PI`.
 If the name of the person you'd like to designate as the subaward PI isn't in your list, follow the directions under `How to add an individual as a Senior Personnel` (which appears later on this page).
 5. Click `OK`.